rh3nium/Initialize-A-Git-Repository/usage.md

 FOLDER_NAME="new_project"
 ```

-Replace `"new_project"` with any name you prefer, for example:
+Replace it with any name you prefer, for example:

 ```bash
 FOLDER_NAME="class_repo"